abdullah-al-masud/rl-optimize/README.md

 Our current works are very limited to a bunch of specific problem solvers and we will focus on building ML models or a single model if possible to solve all types of optimization problems.

-The true nature of this repository will be providing high quality open source implementations but at the same time will also be kept private partially of under-development works.
+The true nature of this repository will be to provide high quality open source implementations but at the same time will also be kept private partially of under-development works.

 # Contributors